 - You want to remove a large number of pages.
-It might take a while for Google to crawl a large number of pages and notice that you, e.g., added a noindex meta tag (HTML tag specifying that you don’t want a page to be indexed).
+It might take a while for Google to crawl a large number of pages and notice that you, e.g., added the noindex meta tag (HTML tag specifying that you don’t want a page to be indexed.)
 You can quickly remove these pages with the URL removal tool without waiting for Google to crawl them.

-- You changed your content, and you don’t want the outdated information to show up in the description snippet.
+- You changed your content and don’t want the outdated information to appear in the description snippet.
 The URL removal tool allows you to clear cached URLs, which removes the description snippet until the pages are crawled again.

 - You don’t have access to your website’s code or server.
-The URL removal tool allows you to remove a page easily in Google Search Console without the need to write code or configure your server.
+The URL removal tool allows you to remove a page easily in Google Search Console without writing code or configuring your server.

-- You want to monitor if any of your pages were reported as outdated or adult content.
+- You want to monitor whether your pages were reported as outdated or adult content.
 In the URL removal tool, you can see if someone requested to remove your pages and act quickly, e.g., to update your content.

 How to use the URL removal tool

-You can access the URL removal tool in Google Search Console by clicking on the “Removals” option on the sidebar.
+You can access the URL removal tool in Google Search Console by clicking on the ‘Removals’ section on the sidebar.

 - Temporary Removals,

 - Outdated Content,

 - SafeSearch Filtering.

 If you can find a given URL in the Temporary Removals section, it means that: